Create and manage Azure SQL Database servers and databases

 |sp_delete_database_firewall_rule (Azure SQL Database)||Removes database-level firewall setting from your Azure SQL Database or SQL Data Warehouse.|

-For quick start tutorial using SQL Server Management Studio on Microsoft Windows, see Azure SQL Database: Use SQL Server Management Studio to connect and query data.
-For a quick start tutorial using Visual Studio Code on the macOS, Linux, or Windows, see Azure SQL Database: Use Visual Studio Code to connect and query data.
+For a quickstart using SQL Server Management Studio on Microsoft Windows, see Azure SQL Database: Use SQL Server Management Studio to connect and query data.
+For a quickstart using Visual Studio Code on the macOS, Linux, or Windows, see Azure SQL Database: Use Visual Studio Code to connect and query data.

 Manage Azure SQL servers, databases, and firewalls using the REST API

 To create and manage Azure SQL server, databases, and firewalls, use these REST API requests.

 |Servers - Create Or Update||Creates or updates a new server.|

 |Servers - List||Returns a list of servers.|